Religious Studies

 GCSE Religious Studies

 In Years 10 and 11 students will follow the WJEC GCSE Religious Studies course.
-The course is divided into two units.
-The first unit is completed in Year 10 and the second unit in Year 11.
+The course is divided into four units.
+The first two units are completed in Year 10 and the second two units in Year 11.

 Examination